Dominic Smith Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Cubs pitching staff ranks 12th in MLB.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in MLB.

-- The Cubs' 3.41 team ERA ranks fourth across all MLB pitching staffs.
+- The Cubs' 3.44 team ERA ranks fifth among all league pitching staffs.

-- Cubs pitchers combine to surrender 24 home runs (0.9 per game), the fifth-fewest in baseball.
+- The Cubs give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Wesneski makes the start for the Cubs, his sixth of the season.
-He is 2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched.
+- Stroman makes the start for the Cubs, his seventh of the season.
+He is 2-2 with a 2.29 ERA and 33 strikeouts in 35 1/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander threw five innings against the San Diego Padres, giving up one earned run while surrendering four hits.
+- The righty's last time out came on Friday against the Miami Marlins, when he went 6 1/3 innings, surrendering two earned runs while giving up six hits.

-- In five games this season, the 25-year-old has a 4.03 ERA and 6 strikeouts per nine innings, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.